 – 31% of people have witnessed co-workers arguing about politics.

 So how should employees and leadership handle political discussions at work?
-Do you engage in these taboo conversations and risk infighting and damaging the company culture?
+Do you engage in these taboo conversations and risk infighting and causing problems in the workplace?
 Or do you ban political talk altogether and undermine employees with draconian measures?

 Private companies have the freedom to impose broad limits on political discussions during work hours, but is that pragmatic?
 First of all, enforcing a ban on political discussions is nearly impossible, unless you want to establish a culture of micromanagement, intrusive monitoring, and incessant finger-pointing among employees.